 1. Personal laminator

 I’ve had a Scotch Thermal Laminator for a little over 2 years now (I actually own two), and it has been life changing.
 You know those times when you need something right away Monday morning, but you don’t have time to wait 20 minutes for the school’s laminator to heat up?
 Then you have to cut it out, add the Velcro, and get it ready before the kids come?
-Yeah… get yourself a personal laminator (or two) so you can get it all done on Sunday night.
+Yeah… get yourself a personal laminator (or two) so you can get it all done on Sunday night with all of the necessary supplies.
 It will change your life.

 You will use this stuff for everything and anything.
 And I suggest buying Velcro coins so you don’t have to cut Velcro strips for tiny pieces like visual schedules and such.